There are very few, if any, estate agencies that can claim to be in their third century of business.

 A century and a half later, brings us to the door of this distinguished Victorian gent.

-Perhaps the most prestigious being Cowley Place Estate near Exeter which he sold following the death of its owner Joseph Sheppard in 1866 for £6,000 – a considerable sum of money in those days!
+One of at least 8 William Helmore’s!
+He joined the firm in the mid 1800s, dealing with the sale of properties, farms & land from his premises in Newton St Cyres.
+His most prestigious sale was Cowley Place Estate near Exeter which sold for £6000 following the death of its owner Joseph Sheppard in 1866.
+This was a considerable sum in those days!

 In 1876, Frederick John Helmore, probably the most legendary of them all, moved the business from Newton St Cyres to Crediton.
 He was an absolute character, known locally as the “pride of Kirton”, and famed for his practical jokes.